UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Best ForBudget-conscious rentersHomeowners wanting stability

 While the specific price per therm changes daily based on market conditions, the service structures listed above remain remarkably consistent.
-Both companies have carved out specific niches in the market, with Constellation focusing on value and GNG focusing on flexibility.
-Please note that the data in this table is current as of March 2026, though specific offers change frequently.
+Both companies have carved out specific niches in the market, with Constellation prioritizing sheer value and GNG focusing on premium flexibility.
+Please note that the data in this table reflects typical 2026 standards, though specific promotional offers change frequently.

 Comparison of Constellation fixed rate per therm versus Georgia Natural Gas flat monthly bill.

-This image illustrates the difference between Constellation’s fixed-rate per-therm plans and Georgia Natural Gas’s predictable flat monthly bill options.
+Constellation’s fixed-rate per-therm plans contrast sharply with Georgia Natural Gas’s predictable flat monthly bill options to offer vastly different budgeting experiences.

-When you compare natural gas rates in Georgia, you will notice distinct differences in how these two giants approach pricing.
-Constellation has built a reputation for offering highly competitive fixed-rate plans.
-They frequently offer “teaser” rates or online-exclusive specials that undercut the competition.
-Their 12-month and 24-month fixed plans are particularly popular because they shield customers from price spikes for a long duration.
-For example, if a plan is $0.10 cheaper per therm and the average Georgia home uses about 700–750 therms a year, that’s roughly $70–$75 in annual savings.
-If you are looking for a simple, lock-it-and-leave-it rate that protects your wallet during a freezing January, Constellation is a solid choice.
+Constellation has built a nationwide reputation for offering highly competitive fixed-rate plans that appeal to budget-conscious households.
+They frequently provide online-exclusive specials that undercut the regional competition.
+The Constellation 12-month fixed rate is particularly popular because it shields customers from price spikes for a full year without requiring an overly long commitment.
+For example, if a plan is $0.10 cheaper per therm and the average Georgia home uses about 700–750 therms a year, that is roughly $70–$75 in annual savings.
+If you are looking for a simple, lock-it-and-leave-it rate that protects your wallet during a freezing January, Constellation is a rock-solid choice.

 Plan NameRatePlan TypeBase ChargeCancellation Fee

-Georgia Natural Gas, on the other hand, operates as one of the largest marketers in the state with deep ties to Southern Company Gas.
-While they are rarely the cheapest option on a strictly per-therm basis, they offer unique pricing models that appeal to budgeters who hate volatility.
-Their “Guaranteed Bill” or “Flat Bill” plans allow you to pay the exact same amount every month for a year, regardless of how much gas you use or how cold it gets outside.
-This predictability is worth the premium for many families.
-Before signing any contract, it is vital that you understand the difference between fixed and variable rates to ensure you aren’t signing up for a plan that fluctuates when you least expect it.
+Georgia Natural Gas operates as one of the largest marketers in the state, utilizing deep ties to Southern Company Gas.
+While they are rarely the absolute cheapest option on a strictly per-therm basis, they offer unique pricing models that appeal to strict budgeters who detest volatility.
+When you sign up for a Georgia natural gas flat bill plan, you pay the exact same dollar amount every month for a year — regardless of how much gas you use or how brutally cold it gets outside.
+This supreme predictability is well worth the slight premium for many families.
+Before making your final decision, be sure you understand the difference between fixed and variable rates so you aren’t stuck with a plan that fluctuates when you least expect it.

 Plan NameRatePlan TypeBase ChargeCancellation Fee